-How to wear a disguise is one component in a body of work for my PhD research project: The paradox of failure: sport, competition and contemporary art in which I set out to re-stage a 50-year-old swimming race from the 1968 Mexico Olympics: the final of the women’s 400 metres individual medley.
-Initially, I had proposed to re-stage the race with the original competitors – 50 years later and in the same Olympic swimming pool in Mexico City.
+How to wear a disguise is the fourth component in a body of video work generated for my PhD research project, The paradox of failure: sport, competition and contemporary art, in which I set out to restage a 50-year-old swimming race from the 1968 Mexico Olympics: the final of the women’s 400 metres individual medley.

 Review by Tasha Haines